backstage/community-plugins/workspaces/linguist/plugins/linguist-backend/README.md

 4. Now run `yarn start-backend` from the repo root
 5. Finally open `http://localhost:7007/api/linguist/health` in a browser and it should return `{"status":"ok"}`

+## Linguist Backend API

+The linguist backend provides API documentation through OpenAPI.
+To view the OpenAPI spec for your backstage instance, consider installing `@backstage/plugin-catalog-backend-module-backstage-openapi`.

 ## Plugin Options

 The Linguist backend has various plugin options that you can provide in the `app-config.yaml` file that will allow you to configure various aspects of how it works.
 The following sections go into the details of these options